Cartography of New Zealand: Geodetic surveys

-In the years following Major Palmer's report, triangulation had been extended throughout New Zealand, but accuracy had been found wanting.
-It was not until 1921 that Surveyor-General W.T.
-Neill began work on a system that would create accurate reference points throughout New Zealand.
-In 1923, the first baseline was measured near Kaingaroa.
+In the years following Palmer's report, triangulation had been extended throughout New Zealand, but accuracy had been found wanting.
+It was not until 1921 that Surveyor-General W. T. Neill began work on a system that would create accurate reference points throughout New Zealand.
+In 1923, the first baseline was measured on the Kaingaroa Plains.
 From 1930 onward, observations were made at night to improve accuracy.
 The longest observation was 120 km across Cook Strait.
 Work continued through World War II as the project was allowed topographical maps for military use to be quickly compiled.
 The last fieldwork was completed in early 1949, and the system became known as the New Zealand Geodetic Datum 1949.

 The 1949 datum was updated in 2000.
 To ease GPS measurement the new system was slightly shifted to become geocentric (the origin point of the system coincides with the centre of the Earth).
 It was also designed to be semi-dynamic, to cope better with seismic movement.
 This system is called the New Zealand Geodetic Datum 2000, and includes the NZ Transverse Mercator projection that topographical maps are published in.

 These geodetic activities are responsible for the ubiquitous trig stations that reside mostly at the top of many hills throughout New Zealand.

 Queen's Chain

 The "Queen's Chain" is a concept in New Zealand property law.
-It is a strip of public land, usually 20 metres (or one chain in pre-metric measure) wide along rivers, lakes and the coast line.
+It is a strip of public land, usually 20 metres (or one chain in pre-metric measure) wide, along rivers, lakes and the coastline.
 It was designed to prevent land upriver or along a coast being inaccessible to any prospective buyers.
 The strips are incomplete and their exact modern location can be complex to determine.
 These strips exist in various forms (including road reserves, esplanade reserves, esplanade strips, marginal strips and reserves of various types) but not as extensively and consistently as is often assumed.